janluijk/OpenGL_Engine/README.md

 # OpenGL_Engine
-2D Engine created in OpenGL
+2D Engine using OpenGL for hardware acceleration.